Buying a small business

 Patents

 The Patents Act 1990 (Cth) regulates rights in relation to patents and patent owners (“patentees”) and gives a patentee a monopoly for inventions.
-This prevents others from selling, using, making or otherwise exploiting an invention for the duration of the patent.
+This prevents others from exploiting an invention for the duration of the patent.

-A patent must be registered in each country in which protection is sought.
+A patent must be registered in the country in which you seek protection.

 To be patentable, an invention must meet criteria set out in the Patents Act.
 It must be novel and relate to a field of commercial endeavour.
 To be “new” or “novel”, the invention must not have been published or used by anyone worldwide before the patent application’s “priority date”.